 Table 9.1.
 Logical structure and mandatory coordinates for discrete sampling geometry featureTypes.

 In Table 9.1 the spatial coordinates x and y typically refer to longitude and latitude but other horizontal coordinates could also be used (see sections 4 and 5.6).
 The spatial coordinate z refers to vertical position.
 The time coordinate is indicated as t.
 The space-time coordinates that are indicated for each feature are mandatory.
-However a featureType may also include other space-time coordinates (notably the z coordinate).
+However a featureType may also include other space-time coordinates which are not mandatory (notably the z coordinate).
 The array subscripts that are shown illustrate only the logical structure of the data.
 The subscripts found in actual CF files are determined by the specific type of representations (see section 9.3).

+The designation of dimensions as mandatory precludes the encoding of data variables where geo-positioning cannot be described as a discrete point location.
+Problematic examples include:

+time series that refer to a geographical region (e.g. the northern hemisphere), a volume (e.g. the troposphere), or a geophysical quantity in which geolocation information is inherent (e.g. the Southern Oscillation Index (SOI) is the difference between values at two point locations);

+vertical profiles that similarly represent geographically area-averaged values; and

+paths in space that indicate a geographically located feature, but lack a suitable time coordinate (e.g. a meteorological front).

+Future versions of CF will generalize the concepts of geolocation to encompass these cases.
+As of CF version 1.6 such data can be stored using the representations that are documented here by two means: 1) by utilizing the orthogonal multidimensional array representation and omitting the featureType attribute; or 2) by assigning arbitrary coordinates to the mandatory dimensions.
+For example a globally-averaged latitude position (90s to 90n) could be represented arbitrarily (and poorly) as a latitude position at the equator.

 9.2 Collections, instances and elements